-Tofu (dubu) is a staple in Korea as it is in several other Asian countries.
-Many Korean dishes are made with tofu as a main ingredient like dubu jjigae (stew), sundubu jjigae, dubu with stir-fried kimchi, and dubu jorim to name a few.
-It's also commonly used to complement other dishes like kimchi jjigae, bukeo guk (dried pollack soup) and mandu (dumplings).
+As is in most Asian countries, tofu (dubu) is a staple in Korea.
+You can find many dishes made with tofu as a main ingredient or one of the main ingredients — doenjang jjigae (stew), sundubu jjigae, dubu with stir-fried kimchi, and dubu jorim to name a few.
+It’s also commonly used to complement other dishes like kimchi jjigae, bukeo guk (dried pollack soup) and mandu (dumplings).

 For the sauce:

 - 3 tablespoons water

 - 1 teaspoon Korean red pepper flakes (gochugaru, 고추가루)